DLEU2

 Deleted in lymphocytic leukemia 2 (non-protein coding) is a long non-coding RNA that in humans is encoded by the DLEU2 gene.
 In humans it is located on chromosome 13q14.
+Long non-coding RNAs (lncRNAs) are longer than 200 nucleotides and cannot code for proteins.
+They can control gene expression, which include transcription, post-transcription, translation, post-translation, and epigenetic changes. lncRNAs can alter the body's processes through transcriptional activation and regulation, transcriptional interference, mRNA translation, and more.
+Despite its lack of coding ability, it has been observed to present diverse functions in relation to cancer.
 The DLEU2 gene was originally identified as a potential tumour suppressor gene and is often deleted in patients with B-cell chronic lymphocytic leukemia.
+It has also been identified as a possible oncogene that promotes lung cancer, hepatocellular carcinoma, and many more, by driving proliferation, migration, and preventing apoptosis of cancerous cells.